Jewel H. Bell Award

 Mrs. Jewel Hairston Bell was born in Pittsburg Pennsylvania in 1931.
 She earned a B.S. degree with honors from Carnegie Institute of Technology.
 She was a social worker and education specialist with the Bureau of Equal Opportunity of the Massachusetts Department of Education from 1977 to 1980.
 Afterwards, Jewel and her husband, Derrick Bell, moved to Oregon.
 Derrick Bell was the Dean of the University of Oregon School of Law, while Jewel served as the Director of the Council of Minority Education (CME) from 1983 to 1986.
 The CME was the precursor to the current Center for Multicultural Academic Excellence (CMAE) at the UO.

 Always active in community affairs, while in Eugene, Jewel served on the Board of Sponsors, the Eugene Symphony Orchestra, and the campus Interfaith Ministry.
 Jewel taught by example and by how she lived her life.
 Jewel passed away on August 4, 1990, in Cambridge Massachusetts and left a lasting presence on our UO campus.
-We honored to continue her legacy through this award.
+We are honored to continue her legacy through this award.